 Valium addiction can be very devastating not only for the abuser, but for the friends and family of the abuser.
-Most people who are addicted to diazempam find they are helpless to stop using the drug under their own willpower.
+Most people who are addicted to diazepam find they are helpless to stop using the drug under their own willpower.
 Studies show that the best chances of recovery come from a private rehabilitation detox center such as Life Works.

 Diazepam - the drug

-Diazepam was first developed in the early 1960s and marketed by Hoffman-La Roche in 1963 as Valium.
+- Diazepam was first developed in the early 1960s and marketed by Hoffman-La Roche in 1963 as Valium.
 Since that time, the patent has expired and over 500 other companies now produce the drug.

-Its properties as a sedative and muscle relaxant make Valium medically viable today, but it is not prescribed as often as it was in the past because of the propensity of patients to become addicted.
+- Its properties as a sedative and muscle relaxant make Valium medically viable today, but it is not prescribed as often as it was in the past because of the propensity of patients to become addicted.

 - It binds at GABA receptors, which causes a decrease in neural activity and an increase in the action of GABA.
 This creates an inhibitory effect and the hyperpolarization of synapses while affecting the thalamus and hypothalamus.
 At the same time, the drug causes muscle relaxation by inhibiting the synapses in the spinal cord leading from the muscles to the brain.

 Side effects of Diazepam

 The calmness is partially due to the drugs action on the nervous system, and partially due to a loss of coordination and motor control from overly relaxed muscles.